edgelesssys/constellation/dev-docs/workflows/bazel.md

 ### Pre-PR checks

 * `bazel test //...` - run all tests
+* `bazel run //:generate` - execute code generation
 * `bazel run //:tidy` - tidy, format and generate
-* `bazel run //:check` - execute checks and linters
+* `bazel run //:check` - execute checks and linters.
+To reduce verbosity of non-critical output, you can set `SILENT=1 bazel run //:check`

-* `bazel run //:generate` - execute code generation
+Note that its important to run `generate` before `check`.
+These checks are performed in the CI pipeline.
+Also note that some errors shown in `check` (non-silent mode) by `golicenses_check` are ignored (for more see [golicenses.sh.in](../../bazel/ci/golicenses.sh.in)).

 ### Query